Sylius/RefundPlugin/README.md

     cp -R vendor/sylius/refund-plugin/src/Resources/views/SyliusAdminBundle/* templates/bundles/SyliusAdminBundle/
     ```

-4. If you use sylius v1.8 you also need to change files `src/Entity/Shipping/Shipment.php` and `src/Entity/Order/Adjustment.php` to use proper traits and interfaces
+4. If you use Sylius v1.8 you also need to change files `src/Entity/Shipping/Shipment.php` and `src/Entity/Order/Adjustment.php` to use proper traits and interfaces:

    ```php
    <?php